-During the lecture it occurred to me to write something about the trip since it might be entirely forgotten with time (I learned later that an old manuscript chronicling the expedition, written by Tom Hayllar, one of the team members, was to be published in 2016).
+During the lecture it occurred to me to write something about the trip since it might be entirely forgotten with time (I learned later that an old manuscript chronicling the expedition entitled The Star Mountains, written by Tom Hayllar, one of the team members, was to be published in 2016).
 I met with Cook, and asked if he’d like to be interviewed.
 He suggested I speak instead with the expedition leader, Barry Craig (top left in photo), who resides in Australia.

 Barry was living in Papua New Guinea, working as a school teacher and anthropologist in the community of Telefomin before the expedition.
 He’d heard that a journey was in the works and eventually became involved, in part, because of his rich local knowledge and contacts.

 He talked to me about the expedition and the lead-up to it.

 How and why did you become involved in the Australian Star Mountains expedition?

 I was curious about the peoples living west of the town of Telefomin where I was working in the early and mid 1960s as a head teacher.
 I took considerable interest in the people of that area, especially in their material culture.
 My then-wife was doing in-depth anthropological research of the Telefolmin (the name of the people living in Telefomin) and I did more extensive survey work at weekends and holidays in a region little-known to anthropology.